 Volunteers may also, depending on their background knowledge, interests and writing skills, be asked to assist in preparing the links to outside news stories or encouraged to write news stories or reviews of reports for IRR News.

 Those fluent in European languages might be asked to help with the European Race Programme by translating material and researching key areas.

 To understand more about these projects, we suggest potential volunteers spend some time examining the IRR’s website and research materials already published in these fields.

 Expectations of volunteers

-Volunteers work out of the IRR’s office at Kings Cross (and only very rarely remotely) and are expected to commit to at least one and usually the same day a week.
-We expect volunteers to make such a commitment for a minimum of three months.
+In normal circumstances, volunteers work out of the IRR’s office at Kings Cross (and only very rarely remotely) and are expected to commit to at least one and usually the same day a week.
 (Obviously if for ill-health or pressure of studies, they cannot make certain days, they can just let us know in advance.)
-In very exceptional cases the IRR might consider giving a volunteer a block work experience placement e.g. over a long holiday period of at least six weeks.
+In very exceptional cases the IRR might consider giving a volunteer a block work experience placement eg over a long holiday period of at least six weeks.